Learn how to start an online store to make money and have a nomadic lifestyle. With an online store, you can work from anywhere in the world.

 Depending on where you set up your business, you’re going to have to register it in the country you’re in.
-Many ecommerce store owners choose to start and register their business in their home country, as you’re more familiar and acquainted to laws and tax implications.
+Many e-commerce store owners choose to start and register their business in their home country, as you’re more familiar and acquainted with laws and tax implications.

 If you decide to register it in another country, you’ll want to do as much legal research as possible and consider hiring an immigration lawyer.

 Where you register your business will also determine what kind of licenses you need and any other special documentation.
 That could mean more permits, tax forms to fill out, and much more.